9 Branching and GithHub Team Workflow

 • Execute a final git add, commit, and push.

-• Switch to the main branch with git switch main.
+• Switch to main with git switch main.

-• Ensure your main is up to date with the remote main with git pull.
+• Before you merge, ensure your local main is up to date with the remote main with git pull.

 • This step is critical is to ensure you have all changes from other people, or from other branches you already merged, to minimize the risk of merge conflicts on GitHub.

-• Merge the changes from the branch into the main baseline with git merge branchname.
+• Merge the changes from the branch into main with git merge branchname.

-• After some messages for the merge, running git status shows something like:
+• After a successful merge, running git status shows something like:

 On branch main